Barandis/kessel/src/docs/tools/ok.md

 #### Parameters

-* `ctx` The context for the newly created reply.
+* `ctx`: The context for the newly created reply.
-* `value` The value that represents the result of the parse.
+* `value`: The value that represents the result of the parse.
 Defaults to `null`.
-* `index` The index into the context's input.
+* `index`: The index into the context's input.
 This is used just to change that index if necessary (in backtracking, for example).
 Defaults to the context's current index.

 #### Returns